Experience the finest Steelhead and Salmon fishing Northwestern British Columbia has to offer…

 A World Class Fishing Destination

 Nestled in the majestic coastal mountains near Terrace, British Columbia, Canada, the mighty Skeena River and its tributaries form the major arteries that fork through stands of old growth forest and steep valley walls.
 It is in this river system that some of the strongest runs of large, wild steelhead and salmon left in the world return.
 Each year, steelhead, chinook (Kings), coho (silvers), sockeye, pink, and chum salmon ascend the Lower Skeena from the Pacific Ocean and join the trophy trout and char that reside in rivers year round.
-It is here that Nicholas Dean is strategically situated to provide anglers with world class guided fishing adventures, along with fine dining, and first class accommodations at our partner facility, Yellow Cedar Lodge.
+It is here that Nicholas Dean is strategically situated to provide anglers with world class guided fishing adventures, along with gourmet dining, and first class accommodations at our partner facility, Pioneer Lodge.

 A Diverse Fishery